Sign up to follow our blog and get Sheriff's Office crime news, press releases and special events all in one place!

 Drug Drop program: Environmentally friendly way to dispose of medications

 Monroe County – The Monroe County The Sheriff’s Office would like to remind everyone about the drug disposal program offered at all our county Sheriff's Substations and the reasons why it is important to dispose of medications in the right way.
+The program has been an ongoing success.
+The Sheriff’s Office collected 245 pounds of various medications county-wide in the first six months of 2014.

 Caution: people who are going to bring their medications in themselves need to make sure to keep prescriptions in the prescription bottle until they drop them off to show proof the prescription is legitimately theirs.